CoMakery/self-organization-constitution/readme.md

 #README

-The self-organization Constution document is [here](CONSTITUTION.md)
+The primary self-organization constitution document is [here](CONSTITUTION.md).

 **Note:** This version of the constitution is new and being vetted by pioneering organizations.
 Your feedback as a pioneer, practitioner, or engaged observer is very welcome.